Jia-py/blog/_posts/2021-10-26-leetcode notebook 1.md

 def inorderTraversal(self, root:TreeNode) -> List[int]:
     res = []
     stack = []
-    # add one more variable to save the current_node
-    cur = root
+    'add one more variable to save the current_node' cur = root
-    # inorderTraversal, first find the node in the bottom left corner
-    # here use stack or cur, because stack will be empty when we move
-    # to the top of the tree
+    '''inorderTraversal, first find the node in the bottom left corner here use stack or cur, because stack will be empty when we move to the top of the tree'''
     while stack or cur:
         # if cur(the right children node) is None, move to the upper layer
         while cur: